luckyr13/twp/README.md

 -Finally, fill the main form with your credentials.
 ![Step 6](https://hub.textile.io/thread/bafk7d3zw2dnhonl2v32hlho2u5jfaev25466ortvqd5e2kmi4zke6mi/buckets/bafzbeidcrhu46dzy55ya4j3pb7iqkzqrppr4j5dxvdwxxpzyxn6fgu2dgu/wptextile_backend_00.png)

-NOTE: Remember to SAVE YOUR SETTINGS when you finish.
+NOTE: Remember to SAVE YOUR SETTINGS when you finished.

 And that's it.
 You are ready to play with IPFS from your Wordpress website.